whitefaang/coinmena/README.md

 ### Highlights

 - Built with TailwindCSS + ViteJS for smaller and faster builds
-- Custom components like Select, Switcher etc
+- Custom components like Dropdown, Switcher etc
 - Zustand used for state management
 - 3 routes available home, trade and login
 - Includes custom hooks for debounce and transforming api responses from react-query